ast-hugger/3plus4/_posts/2007-04-06-sections-wrap-up.md

 [:ann | self processAnnouncement: ann]</pre>
 <p>but arguably the block isn't quite as succinct as the equivalent section.
 So, what does this buy us?</p>
 <p>Of course, we simplify the API.
 There is now only one subscription message instead of two.
 What was a separate case becomes part of the same mechanism.</p>
 <p>The implementation is also simpler.
 In the original we needed to remember the receiver and the selector to send to it.
-(The block case is handled by remembering the block as the receiver and setting the selector to <code>#value:</code>---
+(The block case is handled by remembering the block as the receiver and setting the selector to <code>#value:</code>--
 granted, I'm simplifying the Announcements picture a little, but as I said my example is only an adaptation).
-Once we throw out separate support for the receiver-selector case, all we do is remember the block and evaluate it when needed.
+Once we throw out separate support for the receiver-selector case, all we do is remember the block and evaluate it when needed.</p>

 There even is a potential performance improvement.
 The receiver-selector implementation always sends `#perform:with:` to the receiver to deliver an announcement, even for those subscriptions that use a block.
 The simplified implementation instead evaluates the block to set things in motion, and `#perform:with:` only enters the picture together with sections in those cases where we specifically want a receiver-selector option.